andyarvanitis/andyarvanitis.github.io/source/_posts/2013-11-20-objective-c-safe-categories.markdown

 Cases 1 and 2 are pretty solid, but of course we can't rely on 3.
 Thus we need to do another check later, specifically in the function with the `destructor` attribute, which runs on program termination.
 What happens here is we check the registered method implementation for the class again.
 If it's not the one we added in this source file, we raise an error.
-This will catch any runtime method addition, swizzling, etc. that any source file or library might have done in our executable.
+This will catch any runtime method changes that any source file or library might have done in our executable.

 This is pretty good, but still not foolproof.
 I want to be extra-extra-careful (paranoid?).
 What if someone sneaked in a version of the method not in the class itself, but a subclass?